Research Robots Humanoid Applications Industries Technology Contact

 What happens if sensors give conflicting data?

-What role does Artificial Intelligence play in modern sensor fusion?
+What's AI's role in modern sensor fusion?

 Does sensor fusion eliminate the need for safety bumpers?